-In a Body Corporate and Owners Corporation, a new Committee is elected at each Annual General Meeting by the lot owners.
-This Committee is responsible for the administrative and day-to-day running of the community, including making decisions on the behalf of lot owners, and enforcing lawful decisions of the Body Corporate/Owners Corporation.
+In a Body Corporate, a new Committee is elected at each Annual General Meeting by the Lot owners.
+This Committee is responsible for the administrative and day-to-day running of the community, including making decisions on behalf of Lot owners, and enforcing lawful decisions of the Body Corporate.

 Committees are comprised of three executive members – the Chairperson, the Treasurer and the Secretary, and Ordinary Members.
 Here we take a closer look at some of the duties of the Secretary.

-These secretarial duties and responsibilities can be discharged by the appointment of a Body Corporate Manager, such as a Community Manager from SSKB.
-If you have a strata manager, many of your duties may be undertaken by him or her.
-The specific duties will be outlined in your agreement with the manager.
-It is important to note the strata manager is not in charge – they work for and with the committee.
+These secretarial duties and responsibilities can be discharged by the appointment of a Body Corporate Manager.
+If you have a Body Corporate Manager, many of your duties may be undertaken by them.
+The specific duties will be outlined in your agreement with the Manager.
+It is important to note the Body Corporate Manager is not in charge – they work for and with the Committee.

-The strata manager can only do what the community asks them to, which means they may either be engaged to assist the committee, or as is often the case, to perform the duties of secretary and treasurer.
-However the manager does not have voting rights over any matter, and functions only as an administrator.
-Smaller schemes without a committee may engage and authorize a body corporate manager to undertake all the functions of a committee.
+The Body Corporate Manager can only do what the community asks them to, which means they may either be engaged to assist the Committee, or as is often the case, to perform the duties of Secretary and Treasurer.
+However, the Body Corporate Manager does not have voting rights over any matter, and functions only as an administrator.
+Smaller schemes without a Committee may engage and authorize a Body Corporate Manager to undertake all the functions of a Committee.
 This can also be done for larger Body Corporate but is not common.